-This means that the control of contamination through design, manufacture, installation, commissioning and through life operation is the most important factory in all hydraulic systems.
+This means that the control of contamination through design, manufacture, installation, commissioning and through life operation is the most important factor in all hydraulic system.

 Hydraulic valve spools typically operate with clearances of 6 to 10 microns.
 These clearances may experience the full system pressure across them and this will try to draw the particles of contamination into the gaps and force them through.
 Add to this the difficulty in maintaining accurate concentric spool tolerances will probably mean that the gaps change along the spool.
 It only takes one particle of dirt to lodge between the spool and its bore to cause the valve to fail.

 Hydraulic poppets have no clearance on the nose but can get damaged by individual particles of dirt that will break the leak-free seal.

 In reality, there are millions or particles of dirt in every system.
 Most valves have been designed to make sure they do not fail catastrophically with contamination but as they stick the internal forces or flows build up to drive the spool to move and clear the blockage.
 The result may be an erratic operation or occasional sticking, which will be less important on some machines than others.